amanrai764/k72/README.md

-Thi is a react and gsap project based on the k72 original website
+This is a react and gsap project based on the k72 original website